isomerpages/moe-sls-sandbox/_partners/Partnership/Partnership with SLS.md

 </ul>
 <h1 id="sls-partnership-principles">SLS Partnership Principles</h1>
 <ol>
-	<li>SLS is not just a “gateway” for external content/tools.
-Once content/tools are developed, whitelisted or integrated, SLS will be seen as a gatekeeper/implicit endorser.</li>
 	<li>Whitelisted or integrated content/tools <strong>must not</strong>:</li>
 	<ul>
    <li>Solicit further business in-app, especially from students; or</li>